vpinball/pinmame/src/p2k/README.md

 `set_prism_roms()` now finds the site by its five-byte signature `b8 f9 ff ff ff` rather than by game name.
 That is exact: each of the four images matches at precisely one of the four known offsets, and every other occurrence in that image sits above `0xc0000`.
-It also matters for safety - r2 holds a `call` whose displacement begins where the stock pair holds this immediate, so patching by game there would have redirected the call.
+It also matters for safety - r2 holds a `call` whose displacement begins where the r1 pair holds this immediate, so patching by game there would have redirected the call.

 ## Interrupts used to arrive late